RamanLab/iCOMIC_doc/docs/installation.md

 #### 2.2.
 Github download and installation

 The entire source code for the tool is available at [this link](https://github.com/RamanLab/iCOMIC).
-The user can either download as a zip file directly or git clone
+The user can either download as a zip file directly or git clone and follow the steps in section 2.2.1

-#### 2.3.
-Conda Installation
+### 2.2.1 Conda Installation
 Create an environment and install the dependencies associated with iCOMIC by using the following command

 Step 1: